rename-this/vhs/site/content/Architecture/_index.md

 output chains per session.
 Defined in [`flow/output.go`](https://github.com/rename-this/vhs/blob/main/flow/output.go).

-The conceptual arrangment of these constructs is shown in the figure below.
+The conceptual arrangement of these constructs is shown in the figure below.
 In most cases, it should not be necessary to modify these portions of the codebase when adding new data flow components, but a general understanding of these constructs should be helpful for both `vhs` developers and end users.